 Well, quite a bit to get on with and the list isn’t meant to be a list of collectibles!
 But most of these will feature unless action is taken….. they say that hot flushes can be ameliorated by sage tea or evening primrose (maybe but not for me) or just adapting ( update – nope not for me, nor did acupuncture but 2 x soya helpings a day seems to help).
 The erection problems I was already aware of but naively thought this wouldn’t really matter for a few months/years but I learnt something new – those “nocturnal erections” that all adult males get (5 or 6 a night in fact) are not just a system check, as I thought but they perform a necessary, reproductive function – they keep that boneless, flabby organ prepared for inflation to the correct size for reproduction!
 Take away the hormones and you take away this function . . .if left long enough (for me it could be 3 years!!), the penis may get fibrosis and will never return to its previous grand shape and size (oh yeah?).
 So a rather mechanical and regular stretching regime is required – all the machinations of sex without the slightest reward or fun.
 This can be achieved via pills and/or a pump (see your CNS and GP – you can get both on the NHS – yes, really, the pump or VED is free, get your Clinical Nurse Specialist to write to your GP who then prescribes it – easy – see video below.
 You can also get as many sildenafil (Viagra) pills as you want, previously the NHS only allowed you 4 a month, another benefit of being a cancer patient).
 I’m trying to combat some of the other side effects by improving diet as I’ve mentioned above and exercise will help – not just for muscle & strength but also for bone health – here Andrew recommends stuff that will stress the bones a bit – like jogging, weight lifting or just stamping….yes this works!
 I’ll report on other side effects as I go along . . . . it is good to have a caring partner who can help with a lot of these things but you must share and chat about it….it’s new to them as well.
 Remember, you’re not alone . . .
 I’m one of them too!
 And happy to chat.
 One way to get in touch with me is to leave a comment & I’ll get in touch.
 Get Tested

 Second, maintenance jab last Friday.
 Again, the visit and injection were fine but some 6-8 hours later . .the blog title comes back – Pain at the Injection Site.
 Plus several days of emotional upheaval – Sunday, I was out walking the dog, across local fields and I just sank to the ground and started crying . . .my wife came back and I got up….carried on.
 Weird.
 The next day I had the worst episode yet….bed time…on my way to bed and again, I just sank to the ground crying and this time hollering and sobbing loudly . . frightened the life out of my wife!
 Lots more hot flushes, sweats and a much bigger reaction skin wise (see pic above).
 It was more painful, more of a big lump.
 The rash had spread to over a foot wide – my GP was concerned and made me draw a line around it – ah, I see his wisdom….to see if it gets any bigger.
 But, it didn’t.
 And it’s day 6 now – still painful but hopefully reducing.
 The half-life of Degarelix is 53 days . . so I guess there’s still a lot of the drug left from the first, big dose of 240mg.
 So having the second dose of 80mg, whilst the first lot is still around is going to cause a bit of a flare up.
 Hopefully, after many months, it should calm down a bit…..we hope.
 And don’t forget this is what they forcibly did to Alan Turing – convicted of homosexuality (when it used to be a crime) and made to have chemical castration – later that year he took his own life.
+I’m told the Apple logo, with a bite taken out of the apple is in reference to his suicide.
 I’ve had three more mental meltdowns – several suicidal.
 Get Tested

 Halfway through the second month of HT.
 No, it’s not nice.
 It’s true you do feel a different person – emasculated and lacking.
 I suppose it makes it all seem VERY SERIOUS.
 Like most blokes, I had hardly any symptoms of cancer and now I’m awash with them, well, not symptoms but side effects.
 The bouts of depression, anxiety, insomnia, endless volcano moments (hot flushes) and brain fog put it all into focus (or out of).
 I also get the feeling that I’ve been “parked”; the NHS has beached me with this HT . . he can stay there for months, years even . . .we don’t need to contact or even think about him for a while.
 Yep, it’s that abandoned and isolated feeling again.
 And I suppose they’re right . . . no need to rush into the next stage . . .Radiotherapy!
 Yep, that’s up next.
 My urologist said “in 3 months”, which means start of December but somehow I doubt it.
 No news/letter/email from the Uro, CNS or GP.
 The system is in chaos – my local hospital has shut owing to the increase in Covid cases (over 45,000 a day in the UK, yes, really).
 I’m not looking forward to RT – it does have the purpose of a “curative intent” – that’s as far as they’ll commit to saying you’re cured of cancer.
 But it is true, RT can really do the job.
 What does it involve?
 Well, you’re invited in to the department, they’ll have all your previous scans – they assess you and then do a planning CT scan – to find out where all your bits are and of course, map the cancer.
 They usually tattoo you with 3 marks, little, hard to see grey spots – a kind of alignment marks so they get you in the correct position each time.
 They feed the scan and your info into the computer and it calculates how much radiation (X-ray) you’ll need and where.
 They then break this down into fractions – usually 20.
 The reason being that the radiation is pretty powerful – it can and probably will cause collateral damage, so it’s done 7-10 minutes at a time each week day for about 4 weeks . . . a bit like this